SandeepAswathnarayana/self-driving-car-engineer-nd/CarND-LaneLines-P1/README.md

 SETX PATH "the path to your python.exe file"
 Close the existing command prompt for the changes to take effect from the SETX command.

+## OpenCV2:
+`>python --version`
+`>pip --version`
+`>pip install opencv-python`
+`>python`
+`>import cv2`
+`>cv2.__version__`

+## matplotlib:
+`>pip install matplotlib`

+## Python Imaging Library (PIL):
+`>pip install pillow`

+## Getting started with the Jupyter Notebook (using GitBash or Anaconda prompt):
+`>cd CarND-LaneLines-P1/`
+`>ls`
+`>jupyter notebook P1.ipynb`

-If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
+NOTE: If you have already installed the [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
 If not, you should install the starter kit to get started on this project.

-`> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
 Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.
+Follow the instructions in the notebook to commit and contribute to this project using a forked version of this repository.

 # Solution Pipeline Overview